kiwicom/stranger-strings/README.md

 ### Requirements
 * [Firebase project](https://console.firebase.google.com) with (Flame/Blaze Plan*)
 * Firebase Realtime Database
-* GitHub repository with localizations in JSON format
+* GitHub repository with localizations in flat JSON format **or** Phrase account

-*\* Flame and Blaze plans are required for Google Cloud Functions outbound API calls (e.g. GitHub)*
+*\* Flame and Blaze plans are required for Google Cloud Functions outbound API calls (e.g. GitHub).
+Stranger Strings is very lightweight application so if you choose Blaze plan you probably won't pay anything at all*

 ### Installation
 **1.** Configure ``.env`` file (e.g.:)